Blog

 5. Focus on Personal Growth

-Your relationship can only grow if you grow as individuals.
-Encourage each other to pursue personal goals, hobbies, or self-improvement activities.
-When both partners feel fulfilled and confident, the relationship benefits as well.
+Your relationship can only grow if both people are willing to grow.
+Encourage each other to pursue personal goals, meaningful hobbies, healthy friendships, and self-awareness.
+When both partners feel more fulfilled and confident individually, the marriage often has more energy and possibility.

 Real-Life Example: Revitalizing a Stagnant Marriage